break-stuff/clarion/docs/README.md

 <h1>Tools for Building Your Design Systems</h1>

-Clarion is a developer toolbox to speed up your web development time and make your code more maintainable and scalable.
+Clarion is a toolbox to accelerate your web development and make your code more maintainable and scalable.
 Out of the box it comes with a _CLI Tool_ (for scaffolding and maintenance) and a _Style Framework_ (for rapid application development).

 ## Easy Scaffolding

 Creating new projects and making sure all of the necessary components are working properly can slow things _WAY_ down.
 After you've done that, adding new files and maintaining references can get confusing and frustrating.
-With the CLI, scaffolding and maintaining projects is a breeze
+With the CLI, scaffolding and maintaining projects is a breeze.

 ## Use What You Want

 Feel free to use only those aspects of the tooling you want.
-If there is an part of the framework you don't want to use or you are not ready for yet, no problem.
+If there is an part of the framework you don't want to use or you are not ready for yet, _no problem_.
 It is designed so that any unused piece will not be added to to your final build.

 Both the CLI and the Framework are highly configurable and extendable.
 If you prefer you directory names to be different than the default, _change them_!
 If you have more custom variables than are available, _add them_!
 You have complete control over your tools and how they get used.